Psycokwet/bassaudio-updated/README.md

   basslib.BASSFlags.BASS_STREAM_DECODE
 );

-//if your file is stereo , you have to downmix to mono, else you cannot get it mono output to only 1 speaker. var ok1 = basslib.BASS_Mixer_StreamAddChannel( mixer, chan1,
+//if your file is stereo, you have to downmix to mono, else you cannot get it mono output to only 1 speaker. var ok1 = basslib.BASS_Mixer_StreamAddChannel( mixer, chan1,